 Transitioning rooms’ means dividing and conquering the needs of each space.
-Each space is unique and can be united by the complimenting features in the flooring, blending the home instead of clashing their features.
+Each space is unique and can be united by the complimenting features in your Ottawa flooring, blending the home instead of clashing their features.
 Consider the following in comparing spaces to one another.

 Rules of thumb for floor transitions:

-Contrasting: Deciding between light or dark floors is a big decision that will change the feel and look of the space all together.
+Contrasting: Deciding between light or dark floors is a big decision that will change the feel and look of the space altogether.

 The tricky transition spaces:

-The entryway- the first glance into a home, the idea here is to use a colour in wood or tile that is similar to or pairs well with the material it leads to.
+The entryway- the first glance into a home, the idea here is to use a colour in wood or Ottawa tiles that is similar to or pairs well with the material it leads to.
 This allows a trail into the home- welcoming people in.

 Nowadays the kitchen is typically opened to the living room and dining room as a shared space.
-With open concept spaces being the main area in which the majority of our life happens, it is important to include practicable and durable materials into the design.
-In these open spaces materials that are similar in tone – be that in hardwood or carpet should be used, as to not create too much of a high contrast transition with the rest of the space.
+With open-concept spaces being the main area in which the majority of our life happens, it is important to include practicable and durable materials into the design.
+In these open spaces materials that are similar in tone – be that in hardwood or carpets in Ottawa – should be used, as to not create too much of a high contrast transition with the rest of the space.